Smart Moves Explained

 Next slide

-We are delighted to announce that our Smart Moves Programme is now available in Irish!
+We are delighted to announce that our Smart Moves Programme is now available in Irish for primary schools!

 Smart Moves is a suite of evidence-based short sessions, led by teachers to give young people small, learnable skills (“Smart Moves”) that increase resilience.